alexch/codelikethis/public/lessons/agile_development/planning.md

   * re-prioritize, split, or delete any stories
   * (re-estimate old stories only if new information has come to light -- and never re-estimate stories that are already in progress)
   * look over upcoming stories, check if any need more research or design
-* Often combined with Acceptance
+* Often combined with Acceptance (but not always)
+* Often called "Backlog Grooming"

 # Estimation and Prioritization